How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 Average Costs of Setting Up a Trust

 Now, let’s talk numbers.
-Setting up a trust can range from a few hundred dollars to several thousand.
+The cost of setting up a trust can vary widely, ranging from a few hundred dollars to several thousand.
 Here’s a breakdown:

 DIY Options